923041122/MC-dropout-BPINN-cylinder-wake-UQ/README.md

 Uncertainty Quantification for Physics-Constrained Reconstruction of a High-Reynolds-Number Cylinder Wake Using an MC-Dropout Physics-Informed Neural Network.
 ```

+Please also cite the original data sources when using the cylinder-wake dataset or the NASA wall-mounted hump validation data.

 ---

 ## License

 This repository is released under the MIT License.